Gaza officials say Israeli forces killed 27 heading to aid site. Israel says it fired near suspects

 Israel’s military campaign has killed over 54,000 Palestinians, mostly women and children, according to the Gaza Health Ministry, which does not say how many of the dead were civilians or combatants.
 The ministry is led by medical professionals but reports to the Hamas-run government.
 Its toll is seen as generally reliable by U.N. agencies and independent experts, though Israel has challenged its numbers.

 Magdy and Khaled reported from Cairo.
-Associated Press reporters Julia Frankel and Areej Hazboun in Jerusalem contributed.
+Associated Press reporters Julia Frankel and Areej Hazboun in Jerusalem and Jamey Keaten in Geneva contributed.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war